Dan J. Harkey

 Conclusion:

-Interest rates have more than doubled, shattering the punch bowl into fragments.
-Continued interest increases will cause the economy to collapse overnight.
+Interest rates have more than doubled, shattering the economic punch bowl into fragments.
+Continued interest rate increases will cause the economy to collapse overnight.
 Main Street and small capitalist entrepreneurs will bear the brunt of widespread financial damage.

 Interest rates are increasing because the government realizes that inflation will only accelerate if it does not stop or slow down.
 Increased interest rates will result in newly originated loans having higher payment structures.
 Higher loan payments indirectly and over time cause cap rates to rise and values to decrease.